Sponsor a Mating Pair

 Jacques

-Red wolves Jacques (M2152) and Sage (F2601) are the newest pairing at the WCC but their bond reminds us that love can happen at first sight – or sniff!
+Red Wolves Jacques and Caroline are one of the newest pairings at the WCC but their bond reminds us that love can happen at first sight – or sniff!
 After a gradual introductory period, these two have taken to cohabitation seamlessly.
-They can often be spotted sleeping near each other but we’re hopeful that they’ll do a bit more than sleep this breeding season!
+They can often be spotted sleeping near each other and we’re hopeful that they’ll do a bit more than sleep this breeding season.

 Any pups born to this duo would make them first-time parents so they could be in for quite an adventure, but at least it will be an adventure filled with love!